yeungbo/secure-kube-toolchain/README.md

 # ![Icon](./.bluemix/secure-lock-kubernetes.png) Develop a Kubernetes app

-### Continuously deliver a secure Docker app to a Kubernetes Cluster
+### Register a service access endpoint to ISTIO for service running in WH SDT Kubernetes Cluster
-This Hello World application uses Docker with Node.js and includes a DevOps toolchain that is preconfigured for continuous delivery with Vulnerability Advisor, source control, issue tracking, and online editing, and deployment to the IBM Bluemix Containers service.
+This is a DevOps toolchain that is preconfigured for register service access endpoint with ISTIO service running in SDT K8S cluster, to expose a endpoint in BlueZone for dev/test purpose.

-Application code is stored in source control, along with its Dockerfile and its Kubernetes deployment script.
+Istio routing rules is pre-defined in source control, along with its Kubernetes deployment script.
-The target cluster is configured during toolchain setup (using a Bluemix API key and cluster name).
+The target service is configured with ISTIO during toolchain setup (using a Bluemix API key, cluster name, service name and namespace of cluster).
 You can later change these by altering the Delivery Pipeline configuration.
-Any code change to the Git repo will automatically be built, validated and deployed into the Kubernetes cluster.
+Any code change to the routing rules repo will automatically be built, validated and update the routing policy in the Kubernetes cluster for the target service.

 ![Icon](./.bluemix/toolchain.png)